Kingham Hill School

-Kingham Hill School is a Christian co-educational private day and boarding school for children aged 11–19, located near the village of Kingham in Oxfordshire.
-It was founded by local landowner Charles Young in 1886, with buildings designed by the architect William Howard Seth-Smith.
+Dean Close Kingham Hill School is a Christian co-educational day and boarding school for children aged 11–18, located near the village of Kingham in Oxfordshire, England.
+The school was founded in 1886 by the philanthropist Charles Edward Baring Young, with buildings designed by the architect William Howard Seth-Smith.
+In 2025 the school joined the Dean Close Foundation.